18,99 €

 Autorenporträt

-Alice Austen is an award-winning screenwriter, producer, and playwright.
-A graduate of Harvard Law School, she co-founded the Harvard Human Rights Journal, and studied creative writing under Seamus Heaney.
-She was the first American to receive a fellowship to the European Court of Human Rights.
-She has been awarded a Royal Court Residency; and her work has been honoured with an Independent Spirit Award, a Joseph Jefferson Award Nomination and a Terrence McNally Award Premiere Five.
-Austen has two films going into production, one with Alfonso Cuaron, and the other with Steven Soderbergh.
+Alice Austen is an award-winning screenwriter, producer and playwright.
+While studying law at Harvard, she also worked under Seamus Heaney in the university's creative writing department.
+Austen co-founded the Harvard Human Rights Journal and was the first American to receive a fellowship to the European Court of Human Rights.
+She has been awarded a Royal Court Residency, and her work has been honoured with an Independent Spirit Award and nominated for a Joseph Jefferson Award and a Terrence McNally Award.
+Austen is working on a new film, originated by Alfonso Cuarón.
 33 Place Brugmann is her debut novel.

 Rezensionen